-Lhasa, is the site of my ultimate goal, the hilltop Potala Palace, once the Dalai Lama’s winter home, and the palace dominates the view.
+Lhasa (Place of Gods), the capital of Tibet, is the site of my ultimate goal.
+The hilltop Potala Palace, dzong (fortress) once the Dalai Lama’s winter home (since the seventh century), dominates the view.
 It’s immense and does not disappoint.
 The monasteries are fascinating, with their enigmatic red cloaked monks and the drumming and chanting hypnotically magnetic.
-The hub of Lhasa itself is the Jokhang Temple, Tibet’s spiritual heart, revered for its golden statue of the young Buddha.
-Custom dictates that you always go clockwise round the temple, rimmed with market stalls, huge lumps of yak butter, dentist chairs (drills alongside), sewing machines (get your repairs done here) and vendors of prayer wheels.
+The hub of Lhasa is the Jokhang Temple, also from the seventh century.
+Tibet’s spiritual heart is revered for its golden statue of the young Buddha.
+Custom dictates that you always do kora (go clockwise round the temple), on the narrow lanes of Barkhor Street.
+It's rimmed with open air market stalls, huge lumps of yak butter, dentist chairs (drills alongside), sewing machines (get your repairs done here) and beautifully patterned prayer wheels.

 The dark haired, tanned Tibetans clad in leather and yak fur, are friendly.
 The PLA, less so, staring on every corner, guns at the ready, some of them mincing in strange high heeled boots.
 They make a point of walking round in the opposite direction.
 In Lhasa we are accommodated in the Holiday Inn.
 Suffice it to say it is not like any other Holiday Inn I have ever encountered.
 The new English manager has just arrived.
 He’s tearing his hair out.